-PART 2: GUARDIANS OF TRUTH GAME (10 minutes)
+PART 3: GUARDIANS OF TRUTH GAME (10 minutes)

 Prep: Make the GUARDIANS OF TRUTH GAME BOARD by mounting the two posters side-by-side on a large piece of corrugated cardboard or foam core board.
-For a larger group, put it on a large easel and poke two pushpins in at the start space.
-For a smaller group, gather around it on the floor.
+For a larger group, put it on a large easel and poke two pushpins in at the start space, or, if you have a small group, gather around it on the floor.

-Print the QUESTION CARDS and the COLOR CARDS on white cardstock and cut apart.
+Print the QUESTION CARDS and the COLOR CARDS on white cardstock and cut them apart.
 Print the TEACHING EXPLANATIONS and have them ready.